LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Aetherics/Shadow/General.md

 Shadow has a great many uses; for example, a conjurer must work with Shadow to provide the mass of their creations, and will often shape it to form while still Uncreated so that it may be worked more easily.
 A mage who only needs a tool or weapon for but a moment will often find a shadowsteel version much faster and easier to produce than a persistently Creted one, and, as the mists form the foundations of all things, a skilled Shadowsmith can blend properties that no Physical things share, such as mistly vapors with the weight of lead, or liquids that splash to a razor edge.

+All Shadow effects are Sustainable, and the creations boil away back into the Shadow Sea once they cease being Sustained.
+If they are not sustained, they disappear immediately on the conclusion of the spell.

 TODO: #52 Add Shadow talents